JustARandomDude4/Sat-sBlockChain/README.md

 ```
 * Step 2:
 > Create a  new file, 'tsconfig.json'.
 In this add the compilerOptions, to tell the compiler how it should compile the .ts files. (copy paste my tsocnfig.json file)
-> Now in the package.json file, and create a script-
+> Now in the package.json file, and create a script called dev-
 ```
 dev :tsc-w"
-// this is added with -w which is a watch flaa, to tell constantly compile our code to plain js
+// this is added with -w which is a watch flag, to tell constantly compile our code to plain js
 ```
 >Create an index.ts file